umran/kurehun/README.md

 #### Create a configuration file

-Copy config.example.js file to config.js and open it in a text-editor
+Copy config.example.js to config.js and open it in a text-editor

 ```js
 $ cp config.example.js config.js